-The House Sparrow is the number two urban pest bird.
-Introduced as a species to North America, the house sparrow quickly spread across the country due to its lack of natural enemies and its adaptive traits.
+The house sparrow is the number two urban pest bird and aren’t native birds to North America.
+Introduced as a species to North America in 1851, the house sparrow quickly spread across the country due to its lack of natural enemies and its adaptive traits.
 Its ability to nest in urban structures, eat urban scraps and a large breeding capacity are some of these adaptive traits.
-The House Sparrow is actually a member of the weaverbird family and not a true Sparrow.
+The house sparrow is actually a member of the weaverbird family and not a true sparrow.
 Weaverbirds create intricate nests and relative to their size, the largest nests in the bird world.
 Their legs and toes are favored for branch perching and their short conical bills are ideal for seed cracking.
 Their diet consists of seeds and grain, as well as fruits, vegetables, human table scraps and insects.
 They are boisterous, intelligent birds who roost in noisy flocks on branches of city trees, ivy covered walls and under eaves of houses.

-They build large nests relative to size which function as the center of all activity.
+Sparrows build large nests relative to size which function as the center of all activity.
 They prefer small enclosed places such as house shutters, drainage piping, building rafters and corrugated metal siding.
-They will build a spherical nest in a tree or another exposed place if they have no other option.
-The building material will be sticks, with an inside lining of grass, string, fabrics or straw.
-The nest will often hold several families.
+Sparrows will build a spherical nest in a tree or another exposed place if they have no other option.
+The nesting material will be sticks, with an inside lining of grass, string, fabrics or straw.
+A sparrow nest will often hold several families.

 House sparrows only mate for a season.
 They average three broods per mating season with each brood containing four to seven eggs with 20 offspring a year average.
 Egg coloration will be white, pale blue or pale green with a few gray or brown dots.
 If unchecked, a breeding pair can grow to over 2,000 birds in two to three years.